About me

 London School of Economics and Political Science, UK

-M.Sc in Media and Communications
+M.Sc in Media and Communications (Distinction)

 - Thesis: Rethinking 21st century education – Analysis of the EU and South Korean digital education policies during the COVID-19 pandemic